Inflationary power spectrum from the Lanczos algorithm: Conclusion and Discussion

 \textbf{Key insights:} \begin{itemize} \item Dissipation ($\mu_2$) modifies higher-order correlations in the strong dissipative regime but leaves the leading-order power spectrum intact. \item Observational indistinguishability from BD vacuum arises from $\gamma_k \approx 1$, even with $\mu_2 \neq 0$. \item Lanczos-based separation of $\hat{H}$ clarifies the open system's part and closed system's part. \end{itemize}

-The derivation of the BD vacuum in \eqref{BD vacuum} relies on solving the mode equation.
-In contrast, the OTMSS is constructed through the Hamiltonian formalism and Lanczos algorithm \textit{without solving equations of motion}, where model-dependent information is encoded in the parameters $\mu_2$ and $|1-\mu_1^2|$.
-Remarkably, the power spectrum prediction from the OTMSS in \eqref{wave function1} matches the BD vacuum result, suggesting that squeezed state construction is a more fundamental approach than solving EOM.
+The derivation of the BD vacuum in Eq.~\eqref{BD vacuum} relies on explicitly solving the mode equation of motion.
+In contrast, the OTMSS is systematically constructed within the Hamiltonian formalism via the Lanczos algorithm \textit{without solving the equations of motion}; instead, model-dependent information is encoded in the parameters \(\mu_2\) and \(|1 - \mu_1^2|\).
+Remarkably, the power spectrum predicted by the OTMSS in Eq.~\eqref{wave function1} matches the result from the BD vacuum, indicating that the squeezed-state formulation provides a more fundamental description than direct calculation of the equations of motion.

 The key ingredient in this construction is the \textbf{generalized displacement operator} \cite{Caputa:2021sib}, defined as